urthecast/ordering-cli-demo/README.md

 ## Usage

-To purchase a GeoTIFF image, call the script as follows:
+To purchase a GeoTIFF image with all possible datasets, call the script as follows:

 ```
 python order.py SCENE_ID